 For many years, removing a plug boot from its sparkplug was standard procedure.
 This is not always true today; a prolonged open in the secondary ignition system may cause damage to the coil or ignition module.
-Sometimes a sensor, like an O2 sensor will need to be disconnected so the computer will not try to compensate for the sudden change in conditions.
-Check with manufacturer’s specifications before proceeding and remember safety first.
+Sometimes a sensor, like an O2 sensor, will need to be disconnected so the computer will not try to compensate for the sudden change in conditions.
+Check with the manufacturer's specifications before proceeding and remember safety first.
 Use a grabber or a tool that will protect your hand from any shock that may result from removing the plug cover.

 Notice the rpm drop as power is removed from the cylinder.
 If a cylinder's drop is not consistent with the others, this indicates a problem with that cylinder.
 An engine analyzer tests each cylinder and then compares the results.
-It's easy to do the same on a piece of paper.
+It is easy to do the same on a piece of paper.
 An engine analyzer or dedicated tool is best for testing coil on plug COP ignition systems.
 This is because coil damage may result from removing a coil while the engine is running.
-Check with the manual, there are many ways to cancel a COP cylinder, such as disconnecting the associated connector.
+Check with the manual; there are many ways to cancel a COP cylinder, such as disconnecting the associated connector.